 That’s why at Honeybee Homecare we can help put your mind at rest, knowing that someone is always at hand, and help to reinstate a better quality of life with one of our specialist dementia carers.

-If you or a loved one is in need of dementia home care, then please feel free to get in contact with one of our friendly team now and have a chat.
+If you or a loved one is in need of care at home for dementia, then please feel free to get in contact with one of our friendly teams now and have a chat.

 Dementia Home Care?

-Why Choose HoneyBee HomeCare For Live In Care
+Why Choose HoneyBee HomeCare for Dementia Home Care

-Having a live in carer on hand, even during the night will provide your loved one with complete protection and reassurance, as well as easing your state of mind.
+Having a live-in carer on hand, even during the night will provide your loved one with complete protection and reassurance, as well as ease your state of mind.

-With the use of live in care, your loved one will be aided with a variety of daily tasks, chores and hobbies.
-Along with the great company, our live in carers will encourage your loved one to attempt the things that may find difficult, supporting them in each aspect.
+With the use of live-in care, your loved one will be aided with a variety of daily tasks, chores and hobbies.
+Along with the great company, our live-in carers will encourage your loved ones to attempt the things that may find difficult, supporting them in each aspect.

 - Meal planning – ensuring that your loved one is eating